microsoft/opensource-tags/tags/shell.md

 description: A user interface for access to an operating system's services.
 ---

-S user interface for access to an operating system's services.
+A user interface for access to an operating system's services.